mkmat/CODE-GPSD-3D/README.md

         perl ./GPSD-3D -in=.benchmark-7-config -box=.benchmark-7-box -rp=0.0 -ro=1.0 -q=10 -np=10

-As we did not suppress stdout via -quiet, it should produce the following within less than 10 secs:
+As we did not suppress stdout via -quiet, it should produce the following within a few seconds:

        _______________________________________________________________________________________________________________________________